-Used by multiple international armed forces for casualty care during transport (both ground and air) as well as in field hospitals and forward surgical suites, MOVES® SLC™ is a revolutionary, completely integrated Intensive Care Unit (ICU).
-MOVES® SLC™ combines an O2 concentrator, a unique O2-conserving ventilator, suction, and complete vital signs monitoring into a single, compact, portable, battery-operated system.
+Used by multiple international armed forces for casualty care during transport (both ground and air) as well as in field hospitals and forward surgical suites, MOVES® SLC™ is a revolutionary, completely integrated life support system.
+MOVES® SLC™ combines an O2 concentrator, a unique O2– conserving ventilator, suction, and complete vital signs monitoring into a single, compact, portable, battery-operated system.

 MOVES® SLC™ is designed, and tested, to support enroute care patient transport missions in addition to providing stationary life support capability.
 Whether operated in a helicopter, jet aircraft, turbo-propelled aircraft, ground transport vehicle, or stationary field hospital, MOVES® SLC™ has undergone real and simulated lifecycle testing to confirm reliability in these various extreme environmental and use conditions.
 Across the care continuum, no disconnections or equipment hand- off is required as MOVES® SLC™ accompanies the patient through the different levels of care, maintaining patient care at the highest level.